Xiangqi: Tactics

 Another fatal formation, called the "cannon-controlled centroid horse" (Chinese: 炮鎮窩心馬, diagram at right), also requires particularly bad coordination of the enemy pieces.
 In the diagram, Black's "centroid horse" occupies the centre of the palace, blocking Black's own general and advisors, and being pinned to the general by the red cannon, cannot move.
 Black's cannon at e8 is also pinned to its own general; it too is unable to move and restricts the movement of Black's two elephants, making them unable to protect each other.
-Such a formation in the middlegame often produces deadly threats of smothered mates, while in the endgame, as in the diagram, Red's cannon cannot be chased away, rendering Black's general, advisors, cannon on e8, and horse all permanently unable to move.
+Such a formation in the middlegame often produces deadly threats of smothered mates, while in the endgame, as in the diagram, Red's cannon cannot be chased away, rendering Black's general, advisors, cannon on e8, and horse all permanently immobilized.
 Even though Black is up a minor piece, Red has a clear win: The game concluded 41.Hg7 (forking the elephant and pinned cannon and creating a mating threat) Eg10 42.Hh9 Ci9 43.Hf8+ Cf9 (if not for the other black cannon, it is instant mate) 44.Hxg6, and Black resigned: Black's only active piece (the cannon on f9) is absolutely helpless to stop Red's horse and soldiers, which will soon invade the palace.

 A common defensive configuration is to leave the general at its starting position, deploy one advisor and one elephant on the two points directly in front of the general, and to leave the other advisor and elephant in their starting positions, to the side of the general.
-In this setup, the advisor-elephant pairs support each other, and the general is immune from attacks by cannons.
-Losing any of the pieces makes the general vulnerable to cannon, and the setup may need to be abandoned.
-The defender may move advisors or elephants away from the general, or even sacrifice them intentionally, to ward off attack by a cannon.
+In this setup, the advisor and elephant pairs support each other, and the general is immune from attacks by cannons.
+Losing any defensive pieces makes the general vulnerable to cannon attack, and the setup may need to be abandoned.
+The defender may move defensive pieces away from the general, or even sacrifice them intentionally, to ward off attack by a cannon.

 Long sequences of checks leading to mate or gain of material are common both in chess compositions and in actual play.
-A skilled xiangqi player would often have to calculate several steps, or even tens of steps ahead for a forced sequence.
+A skilled xiangqi player may need to calculate several steps, or even tens of steps ahead for a forced sequence.
 In the diagram on the right, Black has an immediate mating threat which cannot be parried, forcing Red to check Black on every move.
 Although it requires 11 moves to mate, its general idea is clear: Induce a smothered check by sacrificing a chariot at the centre of the palace (e9), then force Black to open the centre file, enabling the Red general to assist the attack, and finally mate by facing generals.